 Rent The Center for Your Next Event

-Join us for Big Money Night on the 2nd Tuesday each month when all regular games pay $50.
+Join us for Free Dinner with Buy-in on the 2nd Tuesday each month.
 More details available on the Bingo page.

 The El Dorado County Senior Nutrition Program is now using the Community Center as its location for lunch services in Pollock Pines.
 Lunch is served from 12-12:30 Monday through Friday.
 Suggested donation is $3.00 for adults 60 years or older.
 People under 60 and even children are welcome to come to the luncheons.
 The requested donation is $5 per person.